Pace-O-Matic Presents Integrity Award to the Honorable Tom Walters

 “The Integrity Award is not just about what one achieves but how they achieve it.
 For Tom, as a former member of the Wyoming General Assembly, this means standing up for sound policy proposals, even when they may not have been popular among other lawmakers,” said Michael Pace.
 “It means putting the needs of Wyomingites above status-quo politics, and it means doing the right thing and leading with integrity.
 Without his leadership, we surely would not be standing here today.”

-Walters took up the skill game cause, understanding that this was an issue that greatly impacts local businesses – the backbone of our economy – and crucial veteran organizations.
+Walters took up the skill game cause, understanding that this was an issue that greatly impacts local businesses – the backbone of our economy – and important veteran organizations.

 “I want to thank Michael and Karmin Pace for this wonderful award, and to all of you here tonight for joining us in beautiful Cheyenne,” said Tom Walters.
 “Acting with integrity has always been important to me, not just while serving in office but in life.
 Integrity is one of the foundations of the Code of the West, and something Wyomingites specifically take pride in.
 So, it’s an honor to be here and to be recognized.”